 - “Jain Identity and the Public Sphere in Nineteenth-Century India.”
-Vasudha Dalmia and Martin Fuchs (eds.), Religious Interactions in Modern India.
-New Delhi: Oxford University Press, forthcoming (2019).
+Vasudha Dalmia and Martin Fuchs (eds.), Religious Interactions in Modern India, 99-137.
+New Delhi: Oxford University Press, 2019.

 - “‘This is How We Play Holī’: Allegory in North Indian Digambar Jain Holī Songs.”
 Tyler Williams, Anshu Malhotra and John Stratton Hawley (eds.), Texts and Traditions in Early Modern North India, 196-218.
 New Delhi: Oxford University Press, 2018.

 - “Devotion at Home, Devotion in the Temple: Patterns of Jain Worship.”
 Pratapaditya Pal (ed.), Puja and Piety: Buddhist, Hindu and Jain Art of India, 89- 115.
 Santa Barbara: Santa Barbara Museum of Art, 2016.